 10.1 The Bank provides information on all events that merit announcement, either on its website – www.bbkonline.com – or social media, through newspapers, stock exchanges and other channels.

 10.2 The Bank’s three-year financials are posted on the website together with the last two years’ financials in Bank’s Annual Reports.

-10.3 The Bank uses a bulletin board for communicating with its staff on general matters and sharing information of common interest and concern.
+10.3 The Bank uses an electronic intranet bulletin board for communicating with its staff on general matters and sharing information of common interest and concern.